beginner-corp/begin-community/.github/ISSUE_TEMPLATE/begin-learn-new-doc.md

 ---
-name: Begin Learn / new doc
+name: Learn / new doc
 about: Request a new doc for Begin Learn (learn.begin.com)
-labels: Begin Learn, New doc
+labels: Learn, New doc
 ---

 **Describe the doc you'd like**